ravari-a/CAGE4_Simplified/README.md

 This repository contains a **simplified simulation environment** for multi-agent cyber defense challenges.
 It is inspired by the original TTCP CAGE Challenge environment but has been restructured for flexibility and ease-of-use.
 This project is built upon the main [CAGE4 repository](https://github.com/cage-challenge/cage-challenge-4).

 In this new codebase, you can easily define new attacker types and configure the network structure by setting the number of user hosts and servers in each subnet.
-In addition, we have implemented a range of access control actions—including normal access control, decoy actions, and subnet-level access control—to mimic real-world zero trust security architectures.
+In addition, we have implemented a range of access control actions(including normal access control, decoy actions, and subnet-level access control) to mimic real-world zero trust security architectures.

 ## Features